 Parents and Carers have continued to be very supportive of the school and survey results demonstrate a high level of trust in the school.
 Results from parental surveys remain high and the PTFA has grown from strength to strength.
 This helps with fundraising ventures as well as how the school is supported in its day-to-day running.
-We have continued to support local charities, something incredibly important during the times we find ourselves in.
+During COVID we maintained a high level of events and fundraising opportunities.
+Many of these were virtual experiences and all well attended.
+We have continued to support local charities, something incredibly important during the times we find ourselves in, with particular note to our Harvest donations to three local charities and organisations.